mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 Boolean, default: true.
 When logging in to backends, require that the server is already listed in the known_hosts-file of the user running MaxScale.

+#### `ssh_timeout`

+Time, default: 10s.
+The rebuild operation consists of multiple ssh commands.
+Most of the commands are assumed to complete quickly.
+If these commands take more than *ssh_timeout* to complete, the operation fails.
+Adjust this setting if rebuild fails due to ssh commands timing out.
+This setting does not affect steps 5 and 6, as these are assumed to take significant time.

+#### `rebuild_port`

+Numeric, default: 4444.
+The port which the source server listens on for a connection.
+The port must not be blocked by a firewall or listened on by any other program.
+If another process is listening on the port when rebuild is starting, MaxScale will attempt to kill the process.

 ## ColumnStore commands